Otsmane-Ahmed/sql-xss-lfi-scanner/README.txt

+Features:
+Automated Dork Scanning: Searches for vulnerable URLs using search engines.

+SQL Injection Detection: Identifies possible SQLi vulnerabilities.

+XSS Testing: Checks for cross-site scripting flaws.

+LFI Exploitation Detection: Scans for local file inclusion vulnerabilities.

+TOR Integration: Uses the TOR network to anonymize requests.

+Multi-Threaded Execution: Speeds up scanning by testing multiple URLs simultaneously.

 ---

-## Features
-- **Automated Dork Scanning**: Searches for vulnerable URLs using search engines.
-- **SQL Injection Detection**: Identifies possible SQLi vulnerabilities.
-- **XSS Testing**: Checks for cross-site scripting flaws.
-- **LFI Exploitation Detection**: Scans for local file inclusion vulnerabilities.
-- **TOR Integration**: Uses the TOR network to anonymize requests.
-- **Multi-Threaded Execution**: Speeds up scanning by testing multiple URLs simultaneously.

----

-## Installation
-### Prerequisites
+Installation:

+Prerequisites:

-Ensure you have **Python 3.x** installed on your system.
+Ensure you have Python 3.x installed on your system.
 Additionally, you need the TOR service to be running before executing the script.

-### Required Libraries
+Required Libraries

 Install the necessary Python libraries by running the following command:

 ```bash